Me To We Collaborative Enquiry Was Created Out of

 Often the human being is forgotten in the organisational pursuit of achieving its aims.
 People are too busy to take stock and look at the organisational system and consider the most strategic asset of all: its People.

-In early 2015 we spoke to a global group of Masters of Supply Chain Management students at Melbourne University.
+We spoke to a global group of Masters of Supply Chain Management students at Melbourne University.
 The following is a evaluation of our presentation from the ‘Prof’ himself.

 “The approach that is outlined in the ‘From Me to We’ philosophy and methods is compelling for a number of reasons.
 First, it humanises the workplace.
 I have worked and consulted in many workplaces in which, as Ian George says, people only bring and give a part of themselves to work, and sometimes it is a quite small part.
 The big change and improvement that ‘Me to We’ achieved in Ian’s building company was of ensuring that positive relationships, at the personal level, existed.
 When that state is achieved, people work constructively together to solve problems.
 People attack issues instead of each other.
 People get on with improving processes and outcomes instead of blaming other people.
 And as Ian has demonstrated, this is not just done because it is ‘nice’ and a human thing to do, but because it leads to significantly higher performance outcomes.
 Performance gains occur within the organisation, and also across the supply network!”